ctford/journey-through-the-looking-glass/README.md

 Traversy
 --------

-* Uses building blocks from Clojure/core.
+* Uses building blocks from Clojure's standard library.
 * Has a rich set of lenses for Clojure's standard datatypes.
 * Lacks the full power/complexity of pure Lenses and Traversals.
 * Traversy's lenses compose.